 I became a very loyal customer of Coloriphics since 2015 when I was working for Glamourbox.
 Their shop is a quick walk away from the office, so all the marketing collaterals I needed to have printed for the brands I handled were printed by them.
 Eventually, I also had personal things printed like gift cards, blog-related materials, etc.

 Three things they printed for our wedding were the missalettes, gift cards, and our wedding scrapbook.
 Instead of the usual guest book, I wanted guests to take polaroid photos from the photo booth, and then place one on the scrapbook before writing a message!

 WEDDING WEBSITE: Cayo Fragada

-Aside from creating a Facebook event page and sending out hard copies of our invitations, the Cupcake and I put together a wedding website with complete details, as well as frequently asked questions that guests might have.
+Aside from creating a Facebook event page and sending out hard copies of our invitations, the Cupcake and I put together a wedding website with complete details, as well as frequently asked questions.
 These included directions, where to park, our gift registry code at Rustan’s, etc.

 WEDDING CAKE: Elle’s Kitchen

 Our wedding cake was another detail of our wedding that I had such a soft spot for—because it was made by one of my closest friends from high school, Elise Lim-Balmaceda of Elle’s Kitchen.
 There was no other cake supplier I wanted, so when I first messaged her to ask how much her cakes were and she insisted that it would be her gift to us, I was so touched!